Back to All Events

 From Fragments to Form: Advanced Life Writing Workshop

 Open to writers working in memoir, autofiction, essays, hybrid forms, or creative nonfiction, the course combines close reading, craft discussion, and personalised feedback to help you refine your voice and move confidently toward a finished manuscript.
+You’ll leave with a strong opening chapter and a clear structure for a full manuscript.

 What You’ll Gain